seoupark1/Stochastic-Control/README.md

 This project analyzes the nadir-pointing attitude tracking performance of a spacecraft under sensor noise, gravity-gradient disturbance, and actuator torque constraint.
 The spacecraft attitude and angular velocity are estimated using an Extended Kalman Filter (EKF) based on measurements from a Star Tracker and a Gyroscope operating at different sampling rates.

 Using the estimated state, the performance of LQR and RTI-NMPC is compared.
 LQR first computes the commanded control without considering the torque constraint, which is then clipped according to the torque limit.
-In contrast, RTI-NMPC includes the torque constraints directly in its optimization and solves a Quadratic Program (QP) to obtain the control input.
+In contrast, RTI-NMPC includes the torque constraint directly in its optimization and solves a Quadratic Program (QP) to obtain the control input.

 ## Basic Settings